GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/01.101-110/02.A-Sinner-Like-Me/docs.md

 ---
+title: |
-title: 102.
-A Sinner Like Me
+    102. A Sinner Like Me - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 102.
+A Sinner Like Me.
+I was once far away from the Saviour, And as vile as a sinner could be; I wondered if Christ, the Redeemer, Could save a poor sinner like me.
+    keywords:  |
-    keywords: Christ in Song, A Sinner Like Me, I was once far away from the Saviour ,
+        Christ in Song, adventhymnals, advent hymnals, A Sinner Like Me, I was once far away from the Saviour .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 102. A SINNER LIKE ME
+####  Christ in Song,

 ```txt
 1.